robert-warneke/robert-warneke.github.io/README.md

 - [🤝 Connect with Me](#connect-with-me)

 ## 📋 Overview <a id="overview"></a>
-This repository contains the source code for Robert Warneke's professional website, showcasing his portfolio, projects, and professional journey.
-Built using modern web technologies, it is continually updated with his latest work and achievements.
+This repository contains the source code for my professional website, showcasing my portfolio, projects, and professional journey.
+Built using modern web technologies, it is continually updated with my latest work and achievements. - *Robert Warneke*

 ## ✨ Features <a id="features"></a>
 - Redirects to online profiles and resources: